elvitak/unter_challenge/README.md

 > As a development team
 > In order to make sure that the code we add to the code base is functional
 > We would like to run full test suite on a remote service

+> As a development team
+> In order to see how much of our code is covered in tests
+> We would like to measure test coverage using a remote service